Contact Children's Hospital CO

 Make a Gift

-Many types of cancers spread (metastasize) to the bone.
-However, those types of cancers are not classified as bone cancer but are named for where they began, such as lung cancer that has metastasized to the bone.
+Secondary bone cancer is a cancer that affects the bone but has originated from a different site than the bone.
+Many other cancers can spread (metastasize) to the bone, when that occurs, they are not classified as bone cancer but are named for where they began, such as lung cancer that has metastasized to the bone.
 Those cancers are not covered on this page.

-According to the American Cancer Society, there will be about 3,910 new cases and 2,100 deaths from bone cancer in 2022.
+According to the American Cancer Society, there are approximately 3,900 new cases and 2,100 deaths from bone cancer each year.

 As the only National Cancer Institute Designated Comprehensive Cancer Center in Colorado and one of only four in the Rocky Mountain region, the University of Colorado Cancer Center has doctors who provide cutting-edge, patient-centered bone cancer care and researchers focused on diagnostic and treatment innovations.